JakeSamoyed/Samoyed-Security/README.md

 It has basic security features: [

-Cancel any downloads then show the file that was about to be downloaded.
+Cancel any downloads then show the file that was about to be downloaded. <Soon

 Close websites that are blacklisted by the user then notify the user with the URL.